 Ten Second Review

 So what's it going to be like to drive?
 Pretty quiet is the answer.
 Press the throttle pedal and you move off in near total silence, so much so that you may find yourself rather startling dozy pedestrians and in need of the optional audio warning system that would alert them to your presence.
 That might be a useful thing to have for from rest, you'll find yourself coming upon them rather quickly thanks to the fact that 100% of this Kangoo's 226Nm of torque is generated from standstill.
 Once underway, it is true that, because of the heavy 260kg weight of all those batteries, the power surge does tail off rapidly after 30mph, resulting in a total 0-60mph time of nearly 22s.
 But if you've an urban-based business, how often are you going to be driving at or near 60mph?
 Exactly.
 At more likely delivery speeds, the 44KW electric motor (which puts out the equivalent of 60bhp) feels crisp and remarkably responsive, plus of course, as with all electric models, you've the equivalent of an automatic gearbox, so there are no gear changes to worry about.
-It's exactly the same mechanical set-up you'll find in Renault's Fluence Z.E mid-range electric car.
+It's exactly the same mechanical set-up you'll find in Renault's ZOE Z.E electric car.
 And here, as with that model, there's just one issue that'll dominate your thinking in day-to-day use of this vehicle: that of operating range.
 Renault says that won't be an issue, quoting research suggesting that 70% of van drivers cover a daily distance of less than 62 miles.
-On that basis, this Kangoo Z.E's quoted range of 106 miles between re-charge fill-ups should be quite sufficient.
+On that basis, this Kangoo Z.E's quoted range of 168 miles between re-charge fill-ups (or 124 miles in 'real world' conditions) should be quite sufficient.

 Design and Build